microsoft/axe-windows/docs/UnitTestBarAndStandards.md

      Licensed under the MIT License. -->

 ## Test requirements
-* All new code must have unit tests.
+* All new code *must* have unit tests.
+Note: there may be some situations where it is not possible to add unit tests, but these are infrequent.
 * Unit tests should accompany the code in the pull request.
 This provides implicit documentation of the expected behavior, and ensures that the behavior is being satisfied.
 In an exceptional circumstance, a PR might be approved without its unit tests, but that is not the normal expectation.
 * All unit tests should be passing locally before the PR is created.
 * Unit tests must conform to the standards listed below.